USS Hanson: Vietnam War

-On 5 February 1971, under the command of Cdr.
-Richard J. Fleeson, Hanson, Dennis J. Buckley and Floyd B. Parks departed San Diego, for her fifth 6-month deployment to Vietnam.
-While about three days into the transit from San Diego to Pearl Harbor the three ships encountered a large floating buoy or pipe sealed on its ends floating upright, which was noticed on all three ships's radars as the sail of a surfaced submarine.
+On 5 February 1971 Hanson, Dennis J. Buckley and Floyd B. Parks departed San Diego, for her fifth 6-month deployment to Vietnam.
+While about three days into the transit from San Diego to Pearl Harbor the three ships encountered a large floating buoy or pipe sealed on its ends floating upright, which was noticed on all three ships' radars as the sail of a surfaced submarine.
 On 12 February 1971, Hanson entered Pearl Harbor, just in time for a weekend stay.
 However, while Hanson was mooring, she closed faster than expected into her berthing space and struck Carpenter.
 First Div or deck crew was then obligated to paint over the scuffed paint of Carpenter's port side front hull and her bulwarks.
 Also Hanson's paint had to be tidied up on her starboard side.
 Hanson left Pearl Harbor, on 15 February, for Midway Island.
 A few days later Hanson, along with the rest of Desron 1, moored at Midway Island, refueled, and spent about four hours playing softball before heading to Guam.
 On 18 February 1971, while steaming between Midway Island and Guam, the three ships encounter a heavy typhoon creating 25-foot waves, sometimes reaching 70 feet.
 At crew's breakfast a Hanson crewman, who was on the signal bridge, was swept overboard.
 Another crew member, a port bridge lookout, just happened to see the man falling by the bridge wing window and he immediately sounded the alarm and threw a life ring into the sea where the man was floating.
 All three ships responded immediately but Hanson rescued him in less than 15 minutes.
 Hanson steamed on to Guam and released the rescued crew member to be sent to a hospital, refueled and continued her journey to Subic Bay.

 Hanson ports of call included Pearl Harbor, Midway Island, Apra Harbor in Guam, Subic Bay, Philippines, Da Nang, South Vietnam, Bangkok, Thailand, Buckner Bay, Okinawa, Japan, Sasebo, Japan, Pusan, South Korea, Yokosuka, Japan, Shimoda, Japan and British Colony of Hong Kong.

 Hanson traveled to the Philippine Sea to avoid a typhoon (the storm raged on 9 March 1971 during the Ali-Frasier fight) and then moved into Da Nang to meet with advisors there to receive instructions for naval gunfire support.
 Hanson stayed in Da Nang harbor for about four hours and then headed to her position along the coast where she spent about one to one and a half weeks providing gunfire support.
 Most, if not all, firing took place at night and not more than twenty rounds were fired during each evening or session.
 Hanson then got orders to proceed to Bangkok, Thailand, for a week of leave.
 After one week in Bangkok, Hanson headed back to Subic Bay for a short stay and to ready for a trip northward toward Taiwan, the Ryukyu islands, and then Japan and Korea.